Joseph Barnett (Jack the Ripper suspect): Connection to Jack the Ripper

-Even though the contemporary investigators did not suspect that this individual had consummated any murder, in more recent times he was accused of being the sordid killer by more than one scholar.
-The suspicions initially fell on Joseph Barnett in 1972 when, in an article edited by True Crime magazine, former British detective Bruce Paley suggested that he was Jack the Ripper.
+Even though contemporary investigators did not suspect this individual to be guilty of murder, in more recent times he has been accused of being the sordid killer by more than one scholar.
+Suspicion initially fell on Joseph Barnett in 1972 when, in an article in True Crime magazine, American former private investigator Bruce Paley suggested he was Jack the Ripper.

-Years later, in a book published in 1995 titled "Jack the Ripper: The Simple Truth", that same author resumed the theory by adding new speculation to endorse the candidacy of the fish porter from the Billinsgate Fish Market.
+Years later, in a book published in 1995 with the title "Jack the Ripper: The Simple Truth", the same author revived the theory by adding new speculation to endorse the candidacy of the fish porter from Billingsgate Fish Market.

-Essentially, he proclaimed Barnett passionately loved his "girlfriend" Mary Jane Kelly, although many say that they weren't even in a relationship, just roommates, and that Joseph was secretly in love with Mary.
-One time, Joseph even called Mary Jane Kelly "wife", even though they weren't married.
-Joseph was desperate to get Mary Jane Kelly away from prostitution and alcoholism.
-In order to frighten her so that she would abandon her dissolute lifestyle, and in order to permanently settle in with him, he devoted himself to brutally decimating her colleagues.
+Essentially, he proclaimed Barnett passionately loved Mary Jane Kelly - although many say that they weren't even in a relationship, just roommates - and that Barnett was secretly in love with her.
+Once, Barnett even called Kelly "wife", even though they were not married.
+Barnett was desperate to get Kelly away from prostitution and alcoholism.
+In order to frighten her so that she would abandon her dissolute lifestyle and permanently settle down with him, he devoted himself to brutally decimating her colleagues.

 Barnett also used to read the press reports to his "partner", and she frequently asked him if police had captured the perpetrator.
 The plan seemed successful, as the frightened young woman stopped walking the streets for a while.
 But at the end of October, Mary went on to share her room with another prostitute named Maria Harvey, with whom Paley suggested Kelly had a lesbian relationship.
 This situation stoked the ire of Barnett, who decided to leave her after a fiery fight on 30 October 1888.

-According to this theory, after some frustrated attempt at reconciliation, Joseph arrived unexpectedly the night of 9 November at his former lover's room.
-Soon after, the final arguing began.
-Noting the definitive rejection from Kelly, and taken over by uncontrollable jealousy and rage, he proceeded to kill her as well.
+According to this theory, after some frustrated attempts at reconciliation, Barnett arrived unexpectedly on the night of 9 November at his former lover's room.
+Soon after, the final argument began.
+Forced to accept a definitive rejection by Kelly, and taken over by uncontrollable jealousy and rage, he proceeded to kill her as well.

-A number of arguments have been highlighted in support of the hypothesis that blames Joseph Barnett for the murders, namely:
+A number of arguments have been highlighted in support of the hypothesis blaming Joseph Barnett for the murders, namely: